Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 - Growing Up with Barth syndrome

 - Care Plan for children at school – ideal for school staff & holidays abroad

-Our Barth Syndrome newsletter is published twice a year and contains stories from all around the world.
+Our Barth Syndrome newsletter is published regularly.
 Sign up now to be added to our newsletter mailing list.

 You may be entitled to claim benefits which can help offset the costs of caring for a child with special needs.
-The Barth Syndrome Trust has teamed up with Contact a Family, the leading UK charity providing information for parents who have a child with a disability.
+The Barth Syndrome UK has teamed up with Contact a Family, the leading UK charity providing information for parents who have a child with a disability.

 Please visit Contact a Family for details of the following: